nikunj-1998/Agent-on-Alexa/README.md

 - [vapi.ai](https://vapi.ai)
 - Add your Twilio number to the platform
 - Create any agent (a basic default is fine)
-- Go to **API > Generate Snippet**
+- Go to **API > Try**
-- Add your phone numbers api id and numbers you want to call to, its very intuitive
+- Add your phone numbers, api key, and numbers you want to call to, its very intuitive
 - Copy the python payload and adapt it (as shown in `call_person` function)
 - Replace your phone number and auth fields with `os.getenv(...)` for security